openhab/openhab-js/README.md

 rules.when().triggerType()...if().conditionType().then().operationType()...build(name, description, tags, id);
 ```

-Rule are completed by calling `.build(name, description, tags, id)` , all parameters are optional and reasonable defaults will be used if omitted.
+Rule are completed by calling `.build(name, description, tags, id)` , all parameters are optional, and reasonable defaults will be used if omitted.

 - `name` String rule name - defaults generated name
 - `description` String Rule description - defaults generated description